googlegenomics/gcp-variant-transforms/docs/flattening_table.md

 ![Flatten call, genotype](images/flatten_call_flatten_genotype.png)

-Note that in this case, the call sample ids are duplicated as each call contains two genotype values.
+Note that in this case, the sample ids are duplicated as each call contains two genotype values.

 Let's add `alternate_bases` to the `SELECT` clause, which is an independently repeated record: